-- 1.1 This paper sets out the background to how our preferred option for employment land targets has been established.
-Technical papers relating to housing need and site selection and retail and leisure floorspace targets are also available to view on the Local Plan evidence base pages on the council's website. - 1.2 This paper will form a key source of evidence in developing the policies of the Local Plan dealing with the provision and distribution of employment land.
+- 1.1 This paper sets out the background to how the employment land targets and the employment land related policies have been established as set out in the Publication Draft Local Plan 2018.
+Technical papers relating to housing need, site selection, and retail and leisure floorspace targets are also available to view on the Local Plan evidence base pages on the council's website. - 1.2 This paper will form a key source of evidence in the background to the policies within the Local Plan dealing with the provision and distribution of employment land and the employment land related policies.
 Its purpose is to assist plan users to interpret the evidence and understand the scenarios considered in terms of the demand for employment land.
-It draws upon the most up to date available evidence on the current state of the local economy and economic prospects for the area. - 1.3 Alongside new housing, making sure that there is sufficient employment land of the right quality and the right locations to meet the needs of businesses and the districts workforce is important in creating a stronger more diverse local economy. - 1.4 This paper sets out the quantitative and qualitative assessment to inform the employment space (office and industrial uses) requirement, distribution, delivery and risks to delivery for the Mansfield District Local Plan 2011 2033.
+It draws upon the most up to date available evidence on the current state of the local economy and economic prospects for the area. - 1.3 Alongside new housing, making sure that there is sufficient employment land of the right quality in the right locations to meet the needs of businesses and the districts workforce is important in creating a stronger more diverse local economy. - 1.4 This paper sets out the quantitative and qualitative assessment to inform the employment space (office and industrial uses) requirement, distribution, delivery and risks to delivery for the Mansfield District Local Plan 2013 2033.